 These cars were assigned to the Shelby Engineering Department.
-The information found on # 101 also indicates it is part of the history of Electronic Fuel Injection (EFI).
+The information found on # 101 also indicates it was part of the Electronic Fuel Injection (EFI) Program.

 Fred Goodell, Shelby's Chief Engineer, was a proponent of fuel injection.
 He found that the EFI systems provided a much better fuel delivery system than